jellyfin/jellyfin.org/docs/general/server/media/video.md

 ### Multiple Parts

-Content that are split into multiple files can be stacked together if named correctly.
+Content that are split into multiple files can be stacked together if named correctly in Movie and Music Video library types.
 Files should be named as follows:

 - `Movie Name (2010)/Movie Name<separator><parttype><separator><partnumber>.mkv`